Graduate students in the

 Rice University Department of Chemistry have established an extraordinary record

-the world, based on the citation records of students’ publications.
+of achievement.
 Coupled with a prolific publication rate (seven publications

 and nearly three first authorships), a typical student in the program publishes

 multiple papers cited in the top 10% worldwide.
-Underlying the unusual development
+Underlying the development

 of Rice chemists is a strong, dynamic, interdisciplinary faculty that includes